COVID-19 pandemic in India: 2022

 By March, India had just 22,487 cases across the country.
 With 58.8% population fully vaccinated and 70% having received at least one dose opening up post-pandemic has been steady.
 Buoyed by the success of its vaccination program among senior citizens, adults, and adolescents, the vaccination program is now inoculating children in the 12-15 age group.
 Further, the central government has urged state governments to end all COVID curbs except masks and social distancing.
 International flights were resumed on 27 March after a gap of two years.

+2023

+On 22 March 2023, Prime Minister Modi held a high-level meeting to discuss the nation's preparedness for a new wave of infections, potentially driven by the newly detected SARS-CoV-2 strain, XBB.1.16.
+Active cases had reached a 5-month high as of 23 March and came amid an ongoing H3N2 influenza outbreak, prompting officials to determine the readiness of the healthcare system and its logistical needs.
+In response to the rising number of cases, some hospitals reopened Covid wards that had previously been shuttered following a yearlong lull in infections.

+In August, a new subvariant of Omicron, named Eris was detected in the state of Maharashtra with cases increasing in a few cities.

+While in December, the JN.1 variant, believed to be a descendant of Omicron subvariant known as BA.2.86 or Pirola, arrived in the southern state Kerala with an RT-PCR-positive sample from Karakulam in Thiruvananthapuram district.

 Response

 Health care and testing

 The Union Health Ministry's war room and policy making team in New Delhi decide how coronavirus should be tackled in the country, and consists of the ministry's Emergency Medical Response Unit, the Central Surveillance Unit (IDSP), the National Centre for Disease Control (NCDC) and experts from three government hospitals among others.
 In March 2020, India's strategy was focused on cluster-containment, similar to how India contained previous epidemics, as well as "breaking the chain of transmission".
 52 labs were named capable of virus testing by 13 March.

 On 14 March 2020, scientists at the National Institute of Virology (NIV) isolated a strain of the novel coronavirus.
 India was the fifth country to successfully obtain a pure sample of the virus; isolation of the virus would help towards expediting the development of drugs, vaccines and rapid diagnostic kits in the country.
 NIV shared two SARS-CoV-2 genome sequences with GISAID.
 In May, the NIV introduced another test kit for rapid testing.